armory/documentation/_spinnaker_user_guides/kayenta.md

 *Description*:  Free form text to help your coworkers know what this canary is doing.

-Note: If you see the following error `The was an error saving your config: 400` when you are trying to save your "Canary Config", try adding the following setting:
+Note: If you see the following error `The was an error saving your config: 400` when you are trying to save your "Canary Config", add the following setting:

 **Halyard**